sarasgambato/ResearchTrack1_Assignment2/README.md

 Moreover, using this version allows the user to use a keybord input to kill all the nodes, as will be explained in the section regarding the service.

 ## <a id="controller-node"></a> Controller node
-This node allows the robot to drive for an indefinite amount of time around the arena: when the robot approaches a track limit the controller makes it turn right or left, then information about the velocity is published via the `/cmd_vel` topic.
+This node allows the robot to drive for an indefinite amount of time around the circuit: when the robot approaches a track limit the controller makes it turn right or left, then information about the velocity is published via the `/cmd_vel` topic.

 ### robotCallback
 The controller uses the `/base_scan` topic to get information about the surrounding environment after subscribing to it in the `main` function.
 So when a message is received from the subscriber relative to this topic, the controller enters in the `robotCallback` function.